bpuig/laravel-subby/docs/v5.x/models/plan-subscription-model.md

 ## Subscription Feature Usage

-There are multiple ways to determine the usage and ability of a particular feature in the subscriber's subscription, the most common one is `canUseFeature`:
+You can determine the usage and ability of a particular feature in the subscriber's subscription with `canUseFeature`:

 The `canUseFeature` method returns `true` or `false` depending on multiple factors:

-- Subscription has not ended.
+- Subscription is active (on trial or currently in period).
-- Feature _is enabled_.
+- Feature _is enabled_ (`true`).
 - Feature value isn't `0`/`false`/`NULL`.
-- Or feature has remaining uses available.
+- Feature has remaining uses available.

 ```php
 $user->subscription('main')->canUseFeature('social_profiles');